Azure-Samples/kubernetes-offer-samples/samples/k8s-offer-azure-vote-custom-meters/azure-vote-custom/README.md

 # azure-vote-custom

-The Azure Vote Custom application is a simple sample to demonstrate custom meters usage in a containerized app.
+The Azure Vote custom meters application is a simple sample to demonstrate custom meters usage in a Kubernetes application.
 The application consists of two pods, one running a flask web form, and the second a redis instance for temporary data storage.
-This application can be used as a sample app for custom meters based offers on Azure marketplace.
+The application submits usage data to Azure Commerce Metering API for every vote casted in the last hour(s).

 ## Installing the Chart